-In 2023, our Company was selected for inclusion for the fourth consecutive year in the SOMPO Sustainability Index, established independently by Sompo Asset Management Co., Ltd. The roughly 300 shares comprising the index are selected each year for outstanding environmental, social and governance (ESG) performance.
-It is used for the SOMPO Sustainable Operation program.
+In 2023, our Company was selected for inclusion for the fourth consecutive independently by Sompo Asset Management Co., Ltd. The roughly 300 sharoutstanding environmental, social and governance (ESG) performance.
+It is use iSTOXX® MUTB Japan Platinum Career 150 Inde

-The iSTOXX® MUTB Japan Platinum Career 150 Index is an ESG index focusing on "human capital," jointly developed by Mitsubishi UFJ Trust and Banking Corporation and STOXX Limited an index provider affiliated with the Deutsche Börse Group.
-The index comprises 150 companies actively engaged in building employees' careers from three perspectives: "long-term view," "active learning," and "social contribution."
-Our Company has been selected as a company for inclusion in the index.
+The iSTOXX® MUTB Japan Platinum Career 150 Index is an ESG index focusing of Mitsubishi UFJ Trust and Banking Corporation and STOXX Limited an index provider The index comprises 150 companies actively engaged in building employees' care view," "active learning," and "social contribution."
+Our Company has been selected a

-MSCI Japan Empowering Women (WIN) Select Index
+MSCI Japan Empowering Women (WIN) Select

-The "MSCI Japan Empowering Women (WIN) Select Index" is constructed based on gender diversity score, by selecting companies that excel in gender diversity from the top 700 brands by market capitalization (MSCI Japan IMI Top 700 Index).
+The "MSCI Japan Empowering Women (WIN) Select Index" is constructed selecting companies that excel in gender diversity from the top 700 brands by Top 700 Index).

-Our Company has been selected as one of the 379 companies for inclusion in the index.
-We had a gender diversity score of "4.7" as of June 2023.
+Our Company has been selected as one of the 379 companies for inclusion in score of "4.7" as of June 2023.

-The inclusion of Sumitomo Bakelite Co., Ltd. in any MSCI index, and the use of MSCI logos, trademarks, service marks, or index names herein, do not constitute a sponsorship, endorsement, or promotion of Sumitomo Bakelite Co., Ltd. by MSCI or any of its affiliates.
-The MSCI indexes are the exclusive property of MSCI.
-MSCI and the MSCI index names and logos are trademarks or service marks of MSCI or its affiliates.
+\ The inclusion of Sumitomo Bakelite Co., Ltd. in any MSCI index, and the use of constitute a sponsorship, endorsement, or promotion of Sumitomo Bakelite of The MSCI indexes are the exclusive property of MSCI.
+MSCI and the MSCI index